 This is part two of my long-time project of building a retro handheld.
 This is a quick run through my prototyping series.
 Part one can be found HERE

-Raspberry PI 2 appeared on a market too quick so I had to rearrange my builds.
+Raspberry PI 2 appeared on a market too quickly so I had to rearrange my builds.
 Which is very good!
 I’ve eliminated a lot of problems and bugs in a process, plus, RPI2 adds way more computing power.

-Obviously, a case for this project had to be completely redesigned.
+The case for this project had to be completely redesigned.

 3D printing this model was quite a challenge.

 It took quite a while and it wasn’t exactly straight, so version 1.8 was born.

 This time, I’ve figured that it will be better to 3d print it in three parts.
 I’ve also moved HDMI to the back of a unit through the angled adapter and added additional side keys.

 Final testing vid: